 Actually, for the lump that it seems in the distance, Duckwater holds a lot of surprises.
 You will travel over sharp ridges, and encounter about four false peaks on the way to the summit (DUCKWAPEAK).

 Now the descent of Duckwater leaves some options.
 We went to the valley just SE of the peak, and descended 3000’ that way; our path is indicated by the red GPS line on the 1:24K map above.
-And having tried that route, I tell you not to do the same; it was the most miserable 2 hours of the trip.
+And having tried that route (in the gpx file), I tell you not to do the same; it was the most miserable 2 hours of the trip.
 You see, the valley is full of nasty talus leading to big dryfalls, and if you choose this route, you will spend much time finding ways around the falls.
 Worse, the valley was the site of avalanches some years ago; where the big trees were plucked away, now 5-20-year-old saplings spring up in impenetrable thickets.

 I would suggest, as alternatives, you consider descent via either: 1) the magenta dashed line north of our (red) descent route, or 2) the magenta dashed line on the south of our (red) route (on the 1:24k map above).
 The south magenta dashed line was taken by Nick N, and he averred it was pretty good.

 However you choose to descend, you will eventually hit a crude 4WD road at the east and north side of the range (ROADNORTH, if you descend the valley or the ridge to the north).
 The road is hidden in a thicket at the north end, and is actually fairly easy to miss; as you move farther south, the road is more in the open, and more obvious.
 Some of the best views of the range are on this road.

 You can follow the road back, through points ROADMIDDLE and ROADSWITCH, eventually back to your car.
 You can use the rhyolite buttress as a landmark.